sunnypilot/sunnypilot/docs/ford_c1_feedback.md

 # Ford C1 feedback experiment

+This document records the original feedback change at `5fbb583e5`.
+The current version retains its feedback law and adds [conditional carryover release](ford_c1_carryover.md).
+The validation counts below describe the original change; current results are recorded in `ford_c1_carryover_validation.json`.

 The restored original v1 can leave a steering error while C0 and C1 still have room.
 Its command law does not directly correct measured steering error.
 This experiment keeps that mapping and adds one accumulated C1 correction: